tbs1-bo/luftdaten.tbs1.de/current_values_render/README.md

 Usage
 -----

-Look into `feinstaub_render.y` for configuration values at the top.
+Look into `feinstaub_render.py` for configuration values at the top.

 Invoke the script `python feinstaub_render.py` (preferably from within a virtual environment).